Glued laminated timber: Resin glues

-When glued laminated timber was introduced to the building technology in the early twentieth century, casein glues, which are waterproof but have low shear strength, were widely used.
+When glued laminated timber was introduced as a building material in the early twentieth century, casein glues (which are waterproof but have lower shear strength) were widely used.
 Joints with casein glues had detachment failures due to inherent stresses in the wood.
-The invention of cold-curing synthetic resin glues in 1928 ("Kaurit") and other urea-formaldehyde glues solved these problems - resin glues, which are inexpensive and easy to use, are waterproof and enable high adhesive strength.
+Cold-curing synthetic resin glues were invented in 1928.
+"Kaurit" and other urea-formaldehyde resin glues are inexpensive, easy to use, waterproof and enable high adhesive strength.
 The development of resin glues contributed to the wide use of glued laminated timber construction.
+Also, there is today another technique for gluing green wood (of high moisture content) to fabricate such laminated products.

 Finger joints

 The use of finger joints with glulam allowed for production of glulam beams and columns on large scale.
-Glulam finger joints were developed to provide broad surface area for gluing.
-Automatic finger-jointing machines help cut the finger joints, connect and glue them together under pressure, allowing for a strong, durable joint, capable of carrying high loads comparable to natural wood with the same cross-section.
+Glulam finger joints provide a large surface area for gluing.
+Automatic finger-jointing machines cut the pointed joints, connect and glue them together under pressure, allowing for a strong, durable joint, capable of carrying high loads comparable to natural wood with the same cross-section.

 Computer numerical control

-Computer numerical control (CNC) allows architects and designers to cut glued laminated timber into unusual shapes with a high degree of precision.
+Computer numerical control (CNC) allows to cut glued laminated timber into unusual shapes with a high degree of precision.
 CNC machine tools can utilize up to five axes, which enables undercutting and hollowing-out processes.
 The cost-effective CNC machines carve the material using mechanical tools, like a router.

 Advantages

-There are several advantages to using glulam in construction:
+Advantages to using glulam in construction: